 The High Trestle Trail in Madrid has become increasingly popular over the past several years.
 While the trail stretches 25 miles long and boasts the 13-story High Trestle Trail Bridge, it is easy to jump on and ride right outside of Ames.
 The High Trestle Trail Bridge has lights that are turned on from dusk to midnight during the spring-summer-fall biking season.
 Trailside Rentals in Madrid is steps away from the trail and offers daily rentals on regular, recumbent, trikes, tandems, kid’s and wheelchair bikes.

-Right next door in Boone, Seven Oaks Recreation has seven miles of mountain biking trails and also offers kayak, canoe, and river tube rentals.
+Right next door in Boone, Seven Oaks Recreation offers kayak, canoe, and river tube rentals.

 Run, walk or bike on Ada Hayden Heritage Park’s 3.1-mile path or venture onto the upland trail for a view of the wetlands.
 Do you get discouraged during a workout by boring scenery?
 This is the perfect location to get some exercise and enjoy the views at the same time.
 Need a break?
 The park has a shelter area and benches that provide a great place to refuel, relax or enjoy the views.